 Double Majors/Secondary Majors

-Freshmen are not eligible for consideration of double majoring.
-Other students interested in pursuing two majors should first consult with their academic advisors in their current home department.
-Then the student should meet with both academic department heads to gain their written permission to formally declare both majors.
+Freshmen are not eligible for double major consideration (since they have not yet started a specific major).
+Other students interested in pursuing two majors should first consult with their academic advisor in their current home department.
+Then, the student should meet with both academic Department Heads to gain written permission to formally declare both majors using the Exception to Policy and Secondary Major form, available at the Registrar’s Office.
 The approval process may begin as early as the first semester of sophomore year and cannot begin after the first semester of junior year.
-Double majors who receive financial aid should seek counseling early from the Financial Aid office, particularly in regard to aid eligibility in the fifth year and beyond.
+Double majors who receive financial aid should seek counseling from Student Financial Services, particularly in regard to aid eligibility in the fifth year and beyond.